PabloIbannez/VLMP/docs/Models.rst

 	  - Description
 	  - Type
 	  - Default
+	* - variant
+	  - Variant of the model to use. 'fast' option available for improved computational speed.
+	  - str
+	  -
+	* - inputModelData
+	  - Path to the JSON file containing model parameters.
+Allows for customization of base model parameters.
+	  - str
+	  - ./data/MADna.json
+	* - debyeLength
+	  - Debye length for electrostatic interactions.
+Controls the range of electrostatic forces.
+	  - float
+	  - 10.8
 	* - debyeFactor
 	  - Factor to scale the Debye length.
 Used to set the cutoff distance for electrostatic interactions.
 	  - float